Mountain Bike Atlantic

 In the summer of 2019, Mountain Bike Atlantic visited and collaborated with local riders and advocates across Atlantic Canada to curate a collection of captivating video and photography of regional trail networks.
 In October, we hosted our first annual Summit and Mountain Bike Festival in New Brunswick’s Fundy National Park.
 This event brought together stakeholders from across Atlantic Canada to collaborate on the project.
 The Summit canvassed panel discussions and media training and celebrated the sport that’s helping our region grow.
 During this multi-day event, the website mtbatlantic.com was launched to inspire mountain bikers to explore the opportunities for riding in Atlantic Canada.

 To help local communities recognize their strengths and challenges in catering to mountain bike travellers, we are developing Community Trail Assessments to provide stakeholders with recommendations to better provide the kinds of experiences mountain bike travellers are seeking.
-Workshops planned for 2020 will discuss the economic impact and tourism potential of attracting riders to our region as well as the health and wellness benefits to our local residents.
+Workshops will discuss the economic impact and tourism potential of attracting riders to our region as well as the health and wellness benefits to our local residents.
 This positive momentum is helping to drive further growth in trail communities.

 In addition, Mountain Bike Atlantic is engaging passionate local riders as advocates to help generate interest in and awareness of the riding opportunities our region has on offer.
 This ensures that the content we’re producing genuinely reflects what is happening at the local level.
 Creation of blog posts, social engagements, and local events have had the added benefit of bringing the region closer together as a collective community.
 This has increased overall engagement and improved the quality of content we’re sharing with the world.